Incorporating Time & Dates into Notion Content: A Comprehensive Guide

 Using Date and Time Properties

-By default, Notion displays date properties in a calendar format.
-You can update the display format to a timeline, list, or even a week/month calendar view.
-To change the format, click on the date property, go to the Format tab, and select your preferred view.
-Recent updates have made these format options more intuitive and easier to navigate.
+When working with databases, add a date property by opening your database, clicking the + icon in the table view header, and selecting Date.
+This creates a new column where you can enter dates using the same convenient shortcuts.
+By default, Notion displays date properties in a calendar format, but you can update the display to a timeline, list, or week/month calendar view.
+To change the format, click on the date property, navigate to the Format tab, and select your preferred view.
+Recent improvements and more intuitive options make these settings easier to locate and adjust.

 Setting Reminders and Deadlines